valhuber/ApiLogicServer/api_logic_server_cli/project_api_fiddle/readme.md

 * B) Use the CLI to generate an executable project

-  * The system reads your database to create an executable API Logic Project
+  * The system reads your database to create an executable API Logic Project<br>
+&nbsp;

 * C) Customize and debug it in VSCode, PyCharm, etc.

+  * Declare logic, code new endpoints, customize the data model

 ![](https://apilogicserver.github.io/Docs/images/creates-and-runs.png)